-Impaired Driving, also known as Driving Under the Influence (DUI), Driving While Impaired (DWI), Driving Over .08, or Refusal to Provide a Breath Sample (or Refusal to Blow), can affect your family, job and ultimately your livelihood.
+Impaired Operation of a Conveyance, also known as Driving Under the Influence (DUI), Driving While Impaired (DWI), Operating Over .08, or Refusal to Provide a Breath Sample (or Refusal to Blow), can affect your family, job and ultimately your livelihood.
 In most cases, many people find it easier to plead guilty to quickly put the situation behind them.
 However, by doing so they will have negative and lasting consequences on their future through a criminal record.
 This will impact personal and employment opportunities, travel restrictions and significantly higher insurance rates.

 For a first offence:

 - Criminal Record

 - A minimum fine of $1,000, minimum $2000 for refusal